 How much fee is deducted while withdrawing cash via an ATM in Turkey?

 Turkish ATM operators would not charge any kind of withdrawal fees ideally.
-But your home bank may charge foreign exchange fee per transaction you make in Turkey.
+But your home bank may charge a foreign exchange fee per transaction you make in Turkey.

 Should I exchange money at the airport?

-I would suggest exchanging a few Dollars or Euros, just enough for you to reach your hotel or use the metro or taxi.
+I would suggest exchanging a few dollars or Euros, just enough for you to reach your hotel or use the metro or taxi.